nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * `ViewTaskCommand` — Requests to view the detailed information of a task.
 This corresponds to `enterTask` method.
 * `LeaveCommand` — Leaves the current object of focus, i.e. Switches to the parent status and clear the lower-level pointer.
 This corresponds to `quit` method.

+Step 1.
+The user launches the application.
+The default status of scope is `CATALOGUE`, and `project` in `MainCatalogue` is initialized to an empty `Optional` object.

 ### \[Proposed\] Undo/redo feature